ocp-power-automation/ocp4-upi-multiarch-compute/openstack/intel-worker/README.md

 # Intel Worker Playbook: Getting Started Guide

+### Prerequisites:
+* OCP cluster has to be in `multi` payload.
+If its not in `multi` payload the worker will not get added to power based ocp cluster.
+* Here is the details of upgrading to multi payload [link](https://docs.openshift.com/container-platform/4.15/updating/updating_a_cluster/migrating-to-multi-payload.html#migrating-to-multi-payload)
+* ```oc adm upgrade --to-multi-arch```

-* To Add the intel worker to power based ocp cluster use yml file from the playbook folder - `intel-worker-add-playbook.yml`
+## Add the intel worker to power based ocp cluster

-* To cleanup the intel worker use yml file from the playbook folder - `intel-worker-cleanup-playbook.yml`
+* Use yml file from the playbook folder - `intel-worker-create-add-playbook.yml` to add the worker to power based cluster.

 ``` Note:
 Update the variables for virtual machine.
 Below are the mandatory variables to be updated according to the opnstack environment.